SamMintah/agro-smart-api-doc/source/index.html.md

   - **Agronomic Advisory:** Receive personalized agronomic advice based on user preferences, historical data, and contextual information.
   - **Climate Smart Information:** Obtain daily climate-smart information, including weather details and agronomic tips, for a specific farmer type, location, and commodity.

 ## Getting Started

-Before diving into the API documentation, ensure that you have completed the necessary setup as outlined in the [MTN Mobile App Integration with Esoko APIs Setup Guide](#authentication) to guarantee a smooth integration process.
+> Before proceeding with the API documentation, make sure to complete the essential setup steps outlined in the [Esoko APIs Setup Guide](#authentication) to ensure a seamless integration process.

 Now, let's explore the detailed API documentation for each service: